Oxted

-Oxted is a commuter town with a railway station, with direct train services to London and has the district council offices.
+Oxted is a commuter town and Oxted railway station has direct train services to London.
 Its main developed area is contiguous with the village of Limpsfield.
-Six intermittent headwaters of the River Eden unite in the occasional market town including its furthest source, east of Titsey Place.
+The headwaters of the River Eden unite in the town, east of Titsey Place.
 The Eden feeds into Kent's longest river, the Medway.
 Only the southern slope of the North Downs is steep and its towns and farmland form the Vale of Holmesdale, a series of headwaters across Surrey and Kent to separate rivers.

-The settlements of Hurst Green and Holland within the civil parish to the south, including a public house named after Oxted, are continuous but almost wholly residential areas (contiguous neighbourhoods).
+The settlements of Hurst Green and Holland within the civil parish to the south are continuous, and almost wholly residential, areas.